-Morgan Spurlock sought to find out in his 2004 documentary Super Size Me just how bad McDonald’s food is.
-In his film, I was interviewed and spoke about the role McDonald’s food plays in our epidemic of obesity and diabetes.
+Iin his 2004 documentary Super Size Me, Morgan Spurlock sought to find out just how bad McDonald’s fast food really is.
+In his film, I was interviewed and spoke about the role McDonald’s fast food plays in our epidemic of obesity and diabetes.

-For 30 days, Spurlock ate only McDonald’s food.
+For 30 days, Spurlock ate only McDonald’s fast food.
 All of us involved in the film, including Spurlock’s doctors, were shocked at the amount that his health deteriorated in such a short time.
-Before the 30 days started, we each predicted what changes we expected to see in his weight, cholesterol levels, liver enzymes and other biomarkers, but every one of us substantially underestimated how severely his health would be jeopardized.
-It turned out that in only 30 days, the then 32-year-old man gained 25 pounds, his cholesterol levels rose dangerously as did fatty accumulations in his liver, and he experienced mood swings, depression, heart palpitations and sexual dysfunction.
+Before the 30 days started, we each predicted what changes we expected to see in his weight, cholesterol levels, liver enzymes, and other biomarkers.
+But every one of us substantially underestimated how severely his health would be jeopardized.
+It turned out that in only 30 days, the then 32-year-old man gained 25 pounds.
+His cholesterol levels rose dangerously, as did fatty accumulations in his liver.
+And he experienced mood swings, depression, heart palpitations, and sexual dysfunction.

-Super Size Me struck a chord for a lot of people, as it became one of the highest-grossing documentaries of all time, and was nominated for an Academy Award for Best Documentary Feature.
+Super Size Me struck a chord for a lot of people, as it became one of the highest-grossing documentaries of all time.
+And it was nominated for an Academy Award for Best Documentary Feature.
 More importantly, it changed the eating habits of millions.

-In 2010 a group of physicians and other health professionals produced a short (39 second) ad that remains one of the more controversial in advertising history.
+In 2010, a group of physicians and other health professionals produced a short (39 second) ad that remains one of the more controversial in advertising history.
 The Washington, DC-based group Physicians Committee for Responsible Medicine (PCRM)’s new “Consequences” ad took dead aim at McDonald’s high-fat menu.
-The provocative ad became a story unto itself, because in only a few days it generated nearly one million views on YouTube, and was covered by newspapers and broadcast media around the world, including the Wall Street Journal, U.K.’s The Guardian, CNN, the New York Times and hundreds of other media outlets.
+The provocative ad became a story unto itself, because in only a few days, it generated nearly one million views on YouTube.
+And it was covered by newspapers and broadcast media around the world, including the Wall Street Journal, U.K.’s The Guardian, CNN, the New York Times.

 What do you think?
 Is the ad a contribution to public health, or does it go too far?
 Even if the underlying critique of the dangers of hamburgers and other fast food is valid, does the ad accomplish its purpose, or is it too emotionally manipulative?

 The ad ends by telling us to “make it vegetarian,” not surprising since PCRM has a pro-vegetarian orientation.
 The physicians group has reason, as the evidence is consistent and compelling that vegetarians suffer less from the diseases associated with the typical Western diet.
-Vegetarians have repeatedly been shown to have lower rates of obesity, coronary heart disease, hypertension, type II diabetes, diverticular disease, constipation and gallstones.
-They also have lower rates of many kinds of cancer, including colon cancer and the hormone dependent cancers such as prostate cancer, breast cancer, uterine cancer and ovarian cancer.
+Vegetarians have repeatedly been shown to have lower rates of obesity, coronary heart disease, hypertension, type 2 diabetes, diverticular disease, constipation, and gallstones.
+They also have lower rates of many kinds of cancer, including colon cancer and the hormone dependent cancers such as prostate cancer, breast cancer, uterine cancer, and ovarian cancer.

 Do you have to be a strict vegetarian to enjoy the considerable health benefits of a vegetarian diet?
 No, you do not.
 No rigidity is needed.
-What’s important is to eat a plant-strong diet, with a high percentage of your calories coming from whole foods such as fruits, vegetables and whole grains, and a low percentage coming from processed foods, sugars, unhealthy fats and animal products.
+What’s important is to eat a plant-strong diet.
+That means a high percentage of your calories come from whole foods such as fruits, vegetables, and whole grains.
+And a low percentage come from processed foods, sugars, unhealthy fats and animal products.

-The standard American diet — in which 62 percent of calories come from processed foods, 25 percent from animal products and only 5 percent from fruits and vegetables — is nothing less than a health travesty.
-Our fast-food culture has produced a population with widespread chronic illness and is a primary reason that health care costs are taking a devastating toll on just about everyone.
+The standard American diet is nothing less than a health travesty.
+Sixty-two percent of calories come from processed foods, 25% from animal products, and only 5% from fruits and vegetables.
+Our fast-food culture has produced a population with widespread chronic illness.
+And it’s a primary reason that health care costs are taking a devastating toll on just about everyone.

 The annual health insurance premiums paid by the average American family now exceed the gross yearly income of a full-time minimum wage worker.
-Every 30 seconds, someone in the U.S. files for bankruptcy due to the costs of treating a health problem.
+Every 30 seconds, someone in the U.S. files for bankruptcy due to healthcare costs.
 Starbucks spends more on the health insurance of its workers than it does on coffee.

 Medical care costs in the U.S. have not always been this excessive.
 This year, we will spend more than $2.5 trillion on medical care.
 But in 1950, five years before Ray Kroc opened the first franchised McDonald’s restaurant, Americans only spent $8.4 billion ($70 billion in today’s dollars).
 Even after adjusting for inflation, we now spend as much on health care every 10 days as we did in the entire year of 1950.

 Has this enormous increase in spending made us healthier?
-Earlier this year, when the World Health Organization assessed the overall health outcomes of different nations, it placed 36 other nations ahead of the United States.
+Earlier this year, when the WHO assessed the overall health outcomes of different nations, it placed 36 other nations ahead of the United States.

-It’s striking to me that in all the heated debates we have had about health care reform, one basic fact has rarely been discussed, and that is the one thing that could dramatically bring down the costs of health care while improving the health of our people.
-Studies have shown that 50 to 70 percent of the nation’s health care costs are preventable, and the single most effective step most people can take to improve their health is to eat a healthier diet.
-If Americans were to stop overeating, to stop eating unhealthy foods and to instead eat more foods with higher nutrient densities and cancer protective properties, we could have a more affordable, sustainable and effective health care system.
+It’s striking to me that in all the heated debates we have had about health care reform, one basic fact has rarely been discussed.
+Studies have shown that 50-70% of the nation’s health care costs are preventable.
+And the single most effective step most people can take to improve their health is to eat a healthier diet.
+If Americans were to stop overeating, to stop eating unhealthy foods, and instead eat more foods with higher nutrient densities and cancer protective properties, we could have a more affordable, sustainable, and effective healthcare system.

-Is it McDonald’s fault that more than 63 percent of Americans are overweight or obese, making us the fattest nation in the history of the world?
-I don’t think so, because each of us is responsible for what we put in our mouths and in the mouths of our children.
-Plus many other fast food chains serve food that is just as harmful.
+Is it McDonald’s fault that more than 63% of Americans are overweight or obese?
+(That makes us the fattest nation in the history of the world.)
+I don’t think so.
+Because each of us is responsible for what we put in our mouths and in the mouths of our children.
+Plus, many other fast food chains serve food that is just as harmful.
 But the company is playing a significant role in generating our national appetite for unhealthy foods.
-McDonald’s is by far the largest food advertiser in the country, spending more than one billion dollars a year on direct media advertising.
+McDonald’s is by far the largest food advertiser in the country.
+They spend more than one billion dollars a year on direct media advertising.